David-Hunt327/Diabetes-Management-Chatbot/README.md

 ### GETTING STARTED

-To get started with the Bookshop-Management-System project, follow these steps:
+To get started with the Diabetes Chatbot project, follow these steps:

   1 Clone the Repository: